The 9 Best Folding Bikes for Heavy & Tall Riders

 • Price: from $850

-The Dahon Mariner D8 is a 20″ wheel folding bike that boasts a sleek and rust-resistant brushed aluminum finish.
-It comes equipped with a rear rack, luggage strap, kickstand, and fenders, making it a great option for those who want a versatile bike without the added cost of purchasing accessories separately.
+It comes equipped with a rear rack, luggage strap, kickstand, and fenders, making it an excellent option for those who want a versatile bike without the added cost of purchasing accessories separately.

-In terms of portability, the Mariner D8 is above average.
-It can be folded compactly and weighs only 26 lbs/12.5 kg.
 The plastic Snap Lok clip system, unfortunately, may be prone to breaking – you get what you pay for, after all.
-Despite this, anyway, it does a good-enough job of securing the wheels when the bike is folded.
+Despite this, it does a good enough job of securing the wheels when the bike is folded.

 Dahon states that the bike can accommodate riders from 4’9″ to 6’3″, making it a suitable option for a wide range of riders, the weight limit is set at 105kg (230 lbs) so it might not be the one for the biggest of you.

-The Mariner D8 features a lightweight Dalloy Aluminum Sonus Tubeset frame, Hi-Ten Steel Blades fork, and an adjustable Forged Alloy Radius Telescope handlepost.
+The Mariner D8 features a lightweight Dalloy Aluminum Sonus Tubeset frame, a Hi-Ten Steel Blades fork, and an adjustable Forged Alloy Radius Telescope handlepost.

-Mid-range: Kwiggle®
+3. Kwiggle®

 smallest folding bike